TIME TO READ: 2m 45s

 The cons of teak for outdoor furniture

-While we may be biased, there aren’t many cons of teak for outdoor furniture.
+While we may be biased, the cons of teak are minimal.
 There are, however, two main drawbacks of teak:

 Teak is not only one of the most superior performing timbers, especially in exterior applications, but it is also one of the more expensive.
-While it might cost more upfront to purchase a timber outdoor setting, it’s likely you won’t have to replace it as early as many other inferior timber pieces.
+While it might cost more upfront it’s likely you won’t have to replace it as early as many other inferior timber pieces.

 The price of the hardwood typically depends on the length, width and thickness of the material used.
 Teak is also more expensive than many other timbers used to make outdoor furniture due to its availability.